Chathurangak90/MC-Computers/README.md

 ### **Run database migrations to set up the database schema:**

+You can update the database using the following command:

 - Update-Database
 - note that before the Update-Database in the NugetpackeManger-packgemanageconsole need to select default prject MCComputers.Repositories after select run Update-Database"